Reaping the Benefits

 Despite the many benefits of urban agriculture, not everyone is reaping them.

 Kirti Das and Anu Ramaswami surveyed representative samples from New York City, Newark, and Los Angeles to understand the demographics of people who participate in urban agriculture.
-The team split urban agriculture participation into four categories: indoor home, outdoor home, community gardening, and a combination.
+The team split participation into four categories: indoor home, outdoor home, community gardening, and a combination.

 The researchers suggest that as cities expand their community gardening efforts, they should do so in a way that continues to engage diverse communities.
-The city of Baltimore, for example, initiated the Resident Food Equity Advisors Program, a group of diverse residents that work to develop food policy through an inclusive lens.
+The city of Baltimore, for example, initiated the Resident Food Equity Advisors program, a group of diverse residents that work to develop food policy through an inclusive lens.

 I do not garden in the park near my home.
-Membership and supplies are a bit pricey and there is a waiting list anyway.
-If participation was free and open tomorrow, maybe I would join.
+Membership and supplies are a bit pricey, and there is a waiting list anyway.
+If participation were free and open tomorrow, maybe I would join.
 Maybe more people would too.
 But still, I know the community garden is there, purifying the air, reducing the chances of floods, serving as a home for pollinators, and beautifying my neighborhood.
 And I can enjoy all these benefits, even as a non-farming observer.